IE 11 is not supported. For an optimal experience visit our site on another browser.

 / Source: TODAY

-“I braid hair, I paint nails, I do it all,” he tells TODAY.com.
+“I braid hair, I paint nails, I do it all,” he told TODAY.com.

-Daly got his start as a radio DJ and rose to fame as the host of MTV's "Total Request Live."
-In 2002, he started producing and hosting the NBC late-night talk show "Last Call With Carson Daly," where he met his wife, Siri.
-Daly now hosts "The Voice," in addition to his duties on TODAY.
+Carson got his start as a radio DJ and then rose to fame as the host of MTV's "Total Request Live."
+In 2002, he started producing and hosting the NBC late-night talk show "Last Call With Carson Daly," where he met Siri.

-In 2022, Jackson shared on TODAY that he’s picked up some pointers from watching his father conduct interviews with famous figures.
+In 2022, Jackson shared on TODAY that he’s picked up pointers from watching his dad conduct interviews with famous figures.

 “I learned that you always have to be prepared and just act like you’re having a conversation,” Jackson said. "(Celebrities) are just regular people … Don’t overthink it.”